 While collagen supplements may be considered safe for most, some may contain heavy metals and if you are including them in your daily routine, my advice would be to request a heavy metal testing report from the brand.

 Check out the Clean Label Project white paper to see how the 28 brands they tested fared.

-Eating foods, incorporating lifestyle habits, and red light therapy to support my collagen is what I prefer until there is clearer data on collagen.
+Eating foods, incorporating lifestyle habits, and red light therapy to support my collagen and joints are what I prefer until there is clearer data on collagen.

 Albornoz, C.A., Shah, S., Murgia, R.D., Wang, J.V., & Saedi, N. (2021).
 Understanding aesthetic interest in oral collagen peptides: A 5-year national assessment.
 Journal of Cosmetic Dermatology; 20:566–568. https://doi.org/10.1111/jocd.13555

 Avci, P., Gupta, A., Sadasivam, M., Vecchio, D., Pam, Z., Pam, N., & Hamblin, M. R. (2013).
 Low-level laser (light) therapy (LLLT) in skin: Stimulating, healing, restoring.
 Seminars in Cutaneous Medicine and Surgery, 32(1), 41–52.

 Choi, F.D., Sung, C.T., Juhasz, M.L., Mesinkovsk, N.A.
 (2019).
 Oral Collagen Supplementation: A systematic review of dermatological applications.
 Journal of Drugs in Dermatology, Jan 1;18(1):9-16.
 PMID: 30681787.